metaware/rainforest/README.md

 ## Examples

-To use the cli client, you'll need your API token from a test settings page from inside [Rainforest](https://app.rainforestqa.com/).
+To use the CLI client, you'll need your API token from a test settings page from inside [Rainforest](https://app.rainforestqa.com/).

 Run all of your tests